dstein64/pyfms/README.rst

-A Theano-based Python implementation of factorization machines, based on the model presented in *Factorization Machines* (Rendle 2010).
+A `Theano <http://deeplearning.net/software/theano/>`__-based Python implementation of factorization machines, based on the model presented in *Factorization Machines* (Rendle 2010).

 Features
 --------